-There are a number of laws governing the use of BWC's, such as RCW 10.109.020, that strongly encourage the legislative body of a city to adopt an ordinance or resolution authorizing their use prior to implementation.
+There are a number of laws governing the use of BWC's, such as RCW 10.109.020, that strongly encourage the legislative body of a City to adopt an ordinance or resolution authorizing their use prior to implementation.
+Staff recommends that Kirkland adopt legislation if the City decides to implement a program.
 Ordinances should identify a community involvement process for providing input into the development of operational policies governing the use of BWC.
-In addition, RCW 10.109.010 requires the Department to establish policies regarding the use of BWC and, at a minimum, determine when cameras are activated and deactivated, how the public will be informed that they are being recorded, training and security rules to protect data collection and storage.
+In collaboration with the City Manager's Office, a BWC Themed Resident Engagement of Kirkland (TREK) is in development that will engage the community on the BWC policies and will include broad outreach to the community at large and focused outreach to the groups identified through the R-5434 process and other community groups.
+The initial engagement plan is anticipated to include: